Venezuela government says eight killed in foiled mercenary 'incursion'

 The group landed early on Sunday on the coast of La Guaira, about 20 miles (32 km) from the capital Caracas, Interior Minister Nestor Reverol said in a televised address.
 "They tried to carry out an invasion by sea, a group of terrorist mercenaries from Colombia, in order to commit terrorist acts in the country, murdering leaders of the revolutionary government," he said.

 Opposition leader Juan Guaido said the government was seeking to distract from recent violent events including a deadly prison riot on Friday and bloody Caracas gang battle on Saturday night.
-"The regime is seeking to divert attention with a supposed incident (in La Guaira) plagued with inconsistencies, doubts, and contradictions," the press team for Guaido, who is recognized by more than 50 countries as Venezuela's legitimate leader, said in a statement.
+"The regime is seeking to divert attention with a supposed incident (in La Guaira) plagued with inconsistencies, doubts and contradictions," the press team for Guaido said in a statement.

-Socialist Party leader Diosdado Cabello said eight people were killed and two detained.
-Defense Minister Vladimir Padrino said one of the speedboats had sunk, and that military vessels were searching the coast for survivors.
+Guaido, who is the head of the opposition-run congress, is recognized by the United States and more than 50 other countries as Venezuela's legitimate leader.
+The State Department on Sunday cast doubt on the official version of events and said it continues to support Guaido.

+"The Maduro regime has been consistent in its use of misinformation in order to shift focus from its mismanagement of Venezuela," said a State Department spokesman.
+"We fully support Interim President Juan Guaido, the National Assembly, and the people of Venezuela in their quest for a peaceful democratic transition."

-The United States and dozens of other countries disavowed Maduro after his disputed 2018 election, which they say was rigged.
-They instead recognize Guaido, who is head of the country's legislature.
-But Maduro retains the backing of the country's armed forces as well as countries including China and Russia, which have harshly criticized the U.S. sanctions.
+But he retains the backing of the country's armed forces as well as countries including China and Russia, which have harshly criticized the U.S. sanctions.
+(Reporting Vivian Sequera, additional reporting by Julia Symmes Cobb in Bogota and Matt Spetalnick in Washington; Writing by Brian Ellsworth; Editing by Daniel Wallis and Diane Craft)

 ALSO READ